Ultimate Keto Chocolate Frosty

 • Yolkbolt

-Yolkbolt 5 months ago
+Yolkbolt a year ago

 I haven’t tried this yet, but the net carbs are way off.
 There is actually close to 1 net carb per tablespoon of heavy whipping cream which is about 12 net carbs (as Wes on High Falutin’ Low Carb YouTube would say ‘ there are no magic cows people) plus the carbs in the cocoa (which varies by brand).
 There are 0 net carbs in your sweetener (Lakanto, Swerve, Allulose etc).
 But just from the heavy whipping cream alone, you have 6 net carbs.
 The reason why most people think there are no carbs in whipping cream is because the laws don’t require manufacturers to report carbs if it less than 1 carb per tablespoon.
 (Something along those lines anyway).
 Do some research.
 Heavy whipping cream is one of those hidden hidden carbs